FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/StepParent`| A fact about the step relationship between a parent and a child.
 `http://gedcomx.org/SociologicalParent`| A fact about a sociological relationship between a parent and a child, but not definable in typical legal or biological terms.
 `http://gedcomx.org/SurrogateParent`| A fact about a pregnancy surrogate relationship between a parent and a child.

+# 3. Criteria for New Fact Types

+This registry of fact types is intended to be extended as additional needs are identified.
+In order to ensure that the complexity, size, and manageability of this registry are maintained at reasonable levels, the following criteria are used to determine the viability of a new fact type candidate:

+* The new fact type should demonstrate a useful purpose within the context of genealogical research.
+* To minimize misuse, the new fact type should provide a clear and distinct definition that should not overlap the definition of any existing fact type.
+* The new fact type should demonstrate reasonable applicability across a diverse set of use cases, including use cases that cover automated analysis and end-user presentation.
+* The new fact type should demonstrate reasonable applicability across differing geographic, cultural, and regional contexts and should be reasonably independent of specific legal definitions that vary between each context.

+In addition to the above criteria, consideration will be given to fact types that were defined by earlier specifications.